janverton/InTheCuppa/README.md

             - Then a tie break is initiated
         - A tie break consists of players taking it in turn to take the shot
         - First person to get *in the cuppa* wins
+- Pitcher streak
+        - Players shoot into the pitcher
+        - First person to get 3 points, other wise know as a *streak* wins
+        - Unlimited shots are available